duncombe/wikis/Development-of-Test-Themes.md

 * For each registry, summarize the contents along several important query parameters
   * Variable names (IOOS core variables, CF standard names etc)
   * Presence/absence of well defined service interfaces
-  * Clear human readable titles/abstracts/summaries
+  * Clear human-readable titles/abstracts/summaries/identifiers contained in the metadata
-  * Presence/absence of keywords and references to keyword vocabularies (preferably machine readable)
+  * Presence/absence of keywords and references to standardized keyword vocabularies (preferably machine readable)

 NOTE: See github.com/osgeo/Cat-Interop for a project that should be included as a contribution to the system-test.
 Standardizing vocabulary of service type descriptions for CS/W 2.0.2 implementations.